Ziver/hal/plugins/hal-assistant-google/READNME.md

 * Enter the following:
     * Client ID: https://oauth-redirect.googleusercontent.com/r/YOUR_PROJECT_ID.
 (Find your "YOUR_PROJECT_ID" by clicking on the three little dots (more) icon in the upper right corner of the console, selecting Project settings, your Project ID will be listed on the GENERAL tab of the Settings page.)
     * Client Secret: Anything you like, Hal doesn't need this field.
-    * Authorization URL (replace with your actual URL): https://[HAL URL:PORT]/api/assistant/google/auth/authorize.
+    * Authorization URL (replace with your actual URL): https://{Hal External URL}:{External Port}/api/assistant/google/auth/authorize.
-    * Token URL (replace with your actual URL): https://[HAL URL:PORT]/api/assistant/google/auth/token.
+    * Token URL (replace with your actual URL): https://{Hal External URL}:{External Port}/api/assistant/google/auth/token.
     * Click Next, then Next again.
 * In the "Configure" your client Scopes textbox:
     * type "email" and click Add scope,